Better Baker Club

 Variations and Finishing Ideas

-• Sesame Seed Loaves: Sprinkle sesame seeds on top before baking for a nutty crunch.
+• Add sesame seeds before baking for a classic sub roll look

-• Storing: Wrap the bread in plastic wrap or store it in an airtight container at room temperature for up to 3 days.
+Keep at room temperature in an airtight container for up to 3 days.

-• Freezing: These loaves freeze beautifully.
-Wrap tightly in foil and freeze for up to 3 months.
-Thaw at room temperature and warm in the oven for a fresh taste.
+Wrap tightly and freeze for up to 3 months.
+Thaw at room temperature and warm in the oven before serving.

 jimmy johns bread recipe